42xel/BAPL2/draft.md

 subsequent returns overrides each other.
 $$return : would be equivalent to return.
 Instead, returns the last

-unrelated : ?Return : write directly in the caller context ?

 some sort of error handling, with catch and finally. one way using no new syntax and (promissed) statements as expression :
           (£try=code)€finally $try$catch